ThomasBeresford-0/CV/README.md

 ## Thomas Beresford

-I am a passionate software engineer with a strong background in full-stack development, specializing in Python, JavaScript, and React."
+I am a passionate software engineer with a strong background in full-stack development, specializing in Python, JavaScript, and React.

 I have successfully delivered several web applications and contributed to open-source projects, demonstrating my ability to solve complex problems and deliver high-quality code.